BrnoMarsRover/manipulator-servo-driver/readme.md

 ```

 # Limitations
-During testing we have observed that servos continue to run even when the communitacion is lost.
+During testing we have observed that servos continue to run even when the communication is lost.